MUFFINS | CHESTNUT FLOUR | PISTACHIO

 We love to bake with chestnut flour, which has delicate nutty flavour and is naturally sweet making it ideal for reducing the sugar in recipes.
 The sweetness of these muffins comes from both chestnut flour and only a small amount of DARK MUSCOVADO SUGAR.

 For extra moistureness, besides melted BUTTER this recipe features BUTTERMILK which is always a great substitution for milk.
 As finishing touch to the flavour we added a dash of Amaretto and finely grated lemon zest.

 The best chestnut flour comes from Italy as this is common ingredient in Italian Tuscan cuisine.
-Italians prepare anything you can imagine with this sweet flour, from breads, pancakes (necci), pasta etc. One of the most popular recipes from Italy is castagnaccio - a simple but dense cake made with chestnut flour, water, raisins, pine nuts and rosemary.
+Italians prepare anything you can imagine with this sweet flour, from breads, pancakes (necci), castagnaccio (dense cake), pasta etc.

-You will usually find the chestnut flour in your local health food store.
-We recommend high-quality Italian chestnut flour Giannetti which can be ordered online.
+The chestnut flour can be purchased from health food store.
+We recommend high-quality Italian chestnut flour Giannetti which can be easily bought online.

 - TOAST THE PISTACHIOS: First lightly toast pistachios in the oven (leaving aside some raw for the muffin tops), then coarsely chop them - you can do this on a cutting board with a sharp knife or blitz them in a mini food processor.

 - MIX DRY INGREDIENTS: Combine flours (be sure to sift the chestnut flour as it tends to form the lumps), cocoa powder, baking powder and salt in one bowl.

 - WHISK WET INGREDIENTS: Melt butter in a small saucepan and pour into a medium heatproof bowl.
 Add dark muscovado sugar, egg, buttermilk and Amaretto.
 Whisk with a balloon whisk until combined.